wp-plugins/bulletproof-security/readme.txt

 3. BulletProof Security - System Info page
 4. BulletProof Security - htaccess File Editor page
 5. BulletProof Security - Login Security and Monitoring page
+6. BulletProof Security - Maintenance Mode page
+7. BulletProof Security - Maintenance Mode template images

 == Changelog ==

+= .49.9 =
+* New Feature: Maintenance Mode - FrontEnd/BackEnd Maintenance Mode
+Maintenance Mode Guide
+The previous Maintenance Mode feature in BPS has been completely removed/replaced with the new Maintenance Mode feature in BPS .49.9.
+This is a completely new BPS feature.
+The new BPS Maintenance Mode design includes 20 background images, 15 center images (text box image), allows you to embed image files and YouTube videos, FrontEnd Maintenance Mode, BackEnd Maintenance Mode or both FrontEnd & BackEnd Maintenance Modes and most importantly is fast and simple to use so that you can switch in and out of Maintenance mode quickly and easily.
+Background image files/options and Center images (text box image) are independent of each other so that you can mix and match different background images with different Center images (text box image).
+* New Headers check tool added to the System Info page:
+Check your website Headers or another website's Headers by making a GET Request.
+Both GET and HEAD Headers checking is now available on the System Info page.
+* New System Info checks:
+Standard/GWIOD Site Type, BuddyPress and bbPress.
+If GWIOD site type display WordPress Address (URL) and Site Address (URL).
+* BPS Plugin/Theme Script Dequeue function added: Dequeue any/all other plugin or theme scripts that attempt to load in BPS plugin pages:
+A new BPS function has been added that Dequeues any/all other plugin or theme scripts on/in BPS plugin pages ONLY, which causes a wide variety of problems for BPS , such as broken plugin functionality, broken menus and pages not displaying visually correct.
+This new BPS Dequeue function only runs on/in BPS plugin pages and does not run anywhere else or affect anything else on a website.
+The BPS Dequeue function is only designed to prevent any other plugins or themes from loading their scripts in BPS plugin pages and does not do or affect anything else on a website.
+* Security Log Code Correction/Enhancement: Security Log User Agent/Bot filter auto-updated during BPS upgrade:
+The BPS 403.php Security Log template file is replaced during BPS plugin updates/upgrades, which is normal WordPress plugin update/upgrade procedure.
+The BPS 403.php Security Logging template is now auto-updated during BPS plugin upgrades/updates and automatically adds any previously added/saved User Agent/Bot filters to the new 403.php template file if any User Agents/Bots to Ignore/Not Log were previously added/saved.
+* W3TC and WPSC Error checking/messages modified to reflect current version error checking:
+Several things have changed in BPS .49.9 relating to W3TC and WPSC and related error messages.
+* DB Table datatype Issue/problem affects SQL Server (not MySQL) only:
+CREATE TABLE Query id column datatype has been changed from mediumint(9) to bigint(20).
+* Backup & Restore page/other misc pages:
+Master File backups and checks are obsolete and have been removed from BPS .49.9.
+* htaccess Core Security Modes page:
+Descriptive titles added to Radio buttons for BulletProof Modes: Root Folder BulletProof Mode, wp-admin Folder BulletProof Mode, Master htaccess BulletProof Mode and BPS Backup BulletProof Mode.
+* Feature Request by Daedalon: Unused po & mo Language files automatically deleted:
+Unused po & mo Language files are automatically deleted on page access for these BPS pages: htaccess Core, Login Security, Security Log and Maintenance Mode.
+* Enjoy!

 = .49.8 =
 * Custom Code Code Correction: ENT_QUOTES flag added to Custom Code AutoMagic variables to convert Single Quote HTML entities stored in the DB back to characters during AutoMagic File writing.